-The City of Kalamazoo, Gryphon Place and the Western Michigan University Office of Diversity & Inclusion alongside Kalamazoo College and Northside Ministerial Alliance are sponsoring a community-wide day of service on Monday, January 15, 2018 in honor of the late Dr. Martin Luther King, Jr. Social service organizations around Kalamazoo County provide opportunities for community volunteers to take a day-on rather than a day-off.
+The City of Kalamazoo, Gryphon Place and the Western Michigan University Office of Diversity & Inclusion alongside Kalamazoo College and Northside Ministerial Alliance are sponsoring a community-wide day of service on Monday, January 21, 2019 in honor of the late Dr. Martin Luther King, Jr. Social service organizations around Kalamazoo County provide opportunities for community volunteers to take a day-on rather than a day-off.
 Participants will join thousands of volunteers across the county as we celebrate the life and work of the slain leader by participating in various outreach activities throughout the county.
 Volunteers are the backbone of the Community-Wide Day of Service.
 We will be recruiting individuals and groups to serve social service organizations throughout Kalamazoo County.
-Volunteer registration is being coordinated through Volunteer Kalamazoo.
-They can be contacted at (269) 382-8350.
+Volunteer registration is being coordinated through Gryphon Place.
+They can be contacted at (269) 381-1510 ext.
+225.

-The 2018 MLK Celebration theme, What is Your Position in Times of Challenge and Controversy, was formed based on the principle that we are stronger as a community in advancing social justice and addressing historical inequality in the non-violent and empathetic manner promoted by Dr. Martin Luther King, Jr. This theme also speaks to the immediacy of issues regarding equity that affect community members in Kalamazoo and its surrounding area.
+The 2019 MLK Celebration theme, Kneeling for Justice Then and Now: As You Choose, was formed based on the principle that we are stronger as a community in advancing social justice and addressing historical inequality in the non-violent and empathetic manner promoted by Dr. Martin Luther King, Jr. This theme also speaks to the immediacy of issues regarding equity that affect community members in Kalamazoo and its surrounding area.
 Art, education, faith and health are highlighted within the theme.
-Volunteer registration is being coordinated through Volunteer Kalamazoo.
-They can be contacted at (269) 382-8350 or to submit a project site visit their website.
+Volunteer registration is being coordinated through Gryphon Place.
+They can be contacted at (269) 381-1510 ext.
+225 or to submit a project site visit their Project Needs webpage.

 4:30 p.m.
 Arrive at MLK Park